 If you are approved for ARD after being charged with DUI, you will be supervised for 12 months during which you will have to pay fines and costs, complete an alcohol safe-driving class, undergo a drug and alcohol evaluation and comply with any recommended treatment and have your license suspended for 60 days.
 This last requirement is always the most difficult for clients to swallow.
 However, if convicted of DUI, you face an automatic one-year license suspension.
 You also will not be eligible for an Occupational Limited License (OLL) during the 60 day ARD suspension.
 An OLL, sometimes referred to as a “bread and butter” license, allows those with suspended licenses to drive to and from work only.

 When admitted to ARD for other offenses, you will be supervised for 6 to 24 months and will have to comply with various conditions.
 Depending on the charges, these include payment of fines and costs, restitution to the victim, anger management counseling, community service, and drug and alcohol treatment.
 Upon completion, you will receive a certificate from your probation officer indicating successful completion of the ARD program and the charges against you will be withdrawn.
 However, the courts will not automatically expunge or remove the charges from your record.
 Therefore, you need to contact your attorney to file a petition for expungement.

 Every county has a different application procedure for ARD and there is generally a point person in each District Attorney’s Office who decides admission into the program.
-Therefore, it is important that you have an experienced criminal defense attorney who knows the procedure, how to fill out the application, and who to communicate with to see that you have the best chance of admission.
+Therefore, it is important that you have an experienced criminal defense lawyer who knows the procedure, how to fill out the application, and who to communicate with to see that you have the best chance of admission.
 If you have been charged with a criminal offense and believe you may be eligible for ARD, contact Philadelphia criminal defense attorney Brian M. Fishman for a free consultation.